 If someone would say eating fruit or vegetable is healthier because you get all the fiber, think about how would you feel after eating a whole Fuji apple?

-Follow that up with two carrots or a couple stalks of celery, you might throw up.
+Follow that up with two carrots or a couple of stalks of celery; you might throw up.

 I guess you get the picture.
 Juicing cuts digestion out of the way and allows your body to take in more nutrients without stuffing yourself.

-If you’ve made all the way to the end, I applaud you.
-If this article has helped you please spread the word.
+If you’ve made it to the end, I applaud you.
+If this article has helped you, please spread the word.